solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 }
 ```

-Other users can access the `sol_get_epoch_rewards_status` to determine the
+Other users can access the `active` field from the
+`sol_get_epoch_rewards_sysvar` syscall to determine the distribution-phase
-distribution-phase status from within the SVM.
+status from within the SVM.

 ## Impact